-- 9.1 The Capital Strategy of the Council is an important document outlining the objectives by which the Council undertakes its capital expenditure and maintains (or disinvests from) its asset base. - 9.2 The Capital Strategy is also closely aligned to and is informed by other key strategic documents of the Council including (but not necessarily limited to): - Council Plan - Treasury Management Strategy - Medium Term Financial Strategy (MTFS) - Asset Management Plan - 9.3 The Capital Strategy shall be reviewed on an annual basis and approved by Full Council alongside the MTFS. - 9.4 Cabinet will also receive a report on performance against the Council Plan alongside the provisional outturn report when the draft Statement of Accounts (pre-audit) is published.
+- 9.1 The Capital Strategy of the Council is an important document outlining the objectives by which the Council undertakes its capital expenditure and maintains (or disinvests from) its asset base. - 9.2 The Capital Strategy is also closely aligned to and is informed by other key strategic documents of the Council including (but not necessarily limited to); - Council Plan (2020-24) (and revisions thereafter) - Treasury Management Strategy - Medium Term Financial Strategy (MTFS) - Asset Management Plan - 9.3 The Capital Strategy shall be reviewed on an annual basis and approved by Full Council alongside the MTFS. - 9.4 A report on achievements against the Capital Strategy shall be reported to Cabinet alongside the Revenue Outturn Report upon publication of the draft Statement of Accounts (pre-audit).